Generic Name: Corticotropin (kor ti koe TROE pin)

 What do I need to tell my doctor BEFORE I take Corticotropin?

-- If you have an allergy to corticotropin, pork, or any other part of this medicine.
+- If you have an allergy to corticotropin, pork, or any other part of corticotropin.

 - If you have recently had surgery or if you have any of these health problems: Brittle bones, fungal infection, heart failure (weak heart), herpes infection of the eye, high blood pressure, poor adrenal function, scleroderma, or ulcer disease.